paris-saclay-cds/ramp-board/doc/contribute.rst

     and `.. include::` this new file in `doc/whats_new.rst
     <https://github.com/paris-saclay-cds/ramp-board/blob/master/doc/whats_new.rst>`_.

-Note that the steps 4, 5 and 7 should be performed while in the release branch, e.g. branch `0.5.X`.
+* Note that the steps 4, 5 and 7 should be performed while in the release branch, e.g. branch `0.5.X`.

 Patch/bug fix release process
 -----------------------------

+1. Checkout the tag for the last minor release, e.g., `git checkout 0.5.X`.
+   **note**: X is part of the name, not a number to substitute.
+   **note2**: you can type `git fetch --all --tags` to fetch available tags.
+2. There are two ways to continue.
+If you only want to release a couple of commits we recommend that you go with '3a', if you want to release many commits '3b' would be easier.

+3a: release only a few commits

-1. Find the commit(s) hash of the bug fix commit you wish to back port using `git log`.
+- Find the commit(s) hash of the bug fix commit you wish to back port using `git log`.
-2. Checkout the branch for the lastest release, e.g., `git checkout 0.5.X`.
-3. Append the bug fix commit(s) to the branch using `git cherry-pick <hash>`.
+- Append the bug fix commit(s) to the branch using `git cherry-pick <hash>`.

+3b: release multiple commits

+- checkout the `0.5.X` branch:
+  `git checkout -b release-0.5.<number> master` where 'number' is the number of your bug release.
+- commit your desired changes by typing: `git rebase -i master`.
+  You should now see the list of all the commits since the last release.
+  Indicate which commits you want to release by typing 'pick' on their lefthand side, and 'drop' if you do not want to keep it.
+Make sure to drop the commit with previous bumpversion.
+It's useful to have a copy of the `git rebase -i` log in the PR to help others understand what's included.
+- make a PR to the release branch.
+Once it is merged continue to the next step.

 4. Bump the version number with `bumpversion patch`.
 This will bump the patch version, for example from 0.5.0 to 0.5.1.dev0.
 5. Mark the current version as a release version (as opposed to 'dev' version)